Devadas (2018 film)

-Devadas is a 2018 Indian Telugu-language action comedy film produced by C. Ashwini Dutt under Vyjayanthi Movies banner and directed by Sriram Adittya.
-The film stars Nagarjuna, Nani, Aakanksha Singh, and Rashmika Mandanna with music composed by Mani Sharma.
-It was released on 27 September 2018.
-The movie underperformed in the box office despite positive reviews.
+Devadas is a 2018 Indian Telugu-language action comedy film produced by C. Ashwini Dutt under the banner of Vyjayanthi Movies and directed by Sriram Adittya.
+The film stars Nagarjuna, Nani, Aakanksha Singh, and Rashmika Mandanna.
+It has music composed by Mani Sharma.
+The plot of the film is inspired from the Malayalam film Bhargavacharitham Moonam Khandam (2006), which takes inspiration from the 1999 film Analyze This.

+The film was theatrically released on 27 September 2018 and underperformed at the box office despite the positive reception.

 Plot

-M. K. Das is a M. S. holder, who joins Medimax, a corporate hospital in Hyderabad, as one of the surgeons designated to work in the mortuary.
-Four days later, he attends a patient whose medication was prescribed by his senior Dr. Bharadwaj.
-Noticing improper medication, Das asks for a change in prescription without prior approval from Bharadwaj.
-Though the patient recovers, Bharadwaj fires Das from the job on the grounds of unprofessional behavior due to ego.
-With no option left, Das starts a clinic in his locality at the dilapidated Shantabhai Memorial Charity Hospital.
-Meanwhile, the cops are searching for a crime boss named Deva, whose identity is unknown.
-Deva returns to Hyderabad after the death of his mentor and foster father Dada, who was killed by his rival David.
+Dr. M. K. Das, an M.S. gold medalist, joins Medimax, a corporate hospital in Hyderabad, as a mortuary surgeon.
+Four days after starting, he alters a patient's prescription without the consent of his senior, Dr. Bharadwaj, after noticing improper medication.
+Although the patient recovers, Bharadwaj fires Das due to his ego and perceived unprofessional behaviour.
+Left with no choice, Das opens a clinic at the dilapidated Shantabhai Memorial Charity Hospital in his locality.
+Meanwhile, police search for Deva, an elusive crime boss who returns to Hyderabad after his mentor and foster father, Dada, is murdered by a rival mobster David with the help of Dada's deceptive son, Ajay.

-Dada's son Ajay helped David in the murder and earns Deva's ire.
-One day, Deva is injured in a shootout between his gang and the cops and escapes from the scene hiding his identity successfully, where he enters Shantabhai Memorial Charity Hospital and Das treats him.
-Das later realizes that his patient is a crime boss, but chooses not to reveal his identity to avoid a breach of trust, which is part of Das's profession.
-Deva is impressed with Das's honesty and naivety and befriends him by calling him as "Gold" (mocking the gold medal he won for being a university topper in M. S.).
-Deva and his men renovate the clinic and the inflow of patients increases.
-As Das gets busy as a practicing physician, he is equally baffled by the number of gangsters and criminals surrounding him daily.
+During a shootout with the police, Deva is injured and escapes to Shantabhai Memorial Charity Hospital, where Das treats him without realizing his identity.
+Upon learning that Deva is a crime boss, Das chooses not to report him due to his condition.
+Impressed by Das's integrity and naivety, Deva befriends him, affectionately nicknaming him "Gold" due to his medal.
+Deva and his henchman renovate the clinic, causing patient flow to surge.
+As Das gets busy as a practicing physician, he is equally baffled by the number of gangsters surrounding him daily.